iltommi/qdb-documentation/source/administration/security.rst

 QuasarDB has built-in support for full traffic encryption as well as message integrity.
 Traffic encryption requires authentication to be turned on.

 .. note::
     Traffic is encrypted using AES GCM with a 256-bit key.
-It requires the AES-NI instructions.
+It requires the AES-NI instructions or equivalent.
+Thus, it is not available on all platforms.

 Because traffic encryption can have a significant performance impact, it is turned off by default.